 This is by far the best extension that installs vertical tabs the way you looking for.
 The interface looks completely similar to Edge’s vertical tabs including the minimize button.
 Unlike Edge, you actually have a few settings to adjust the sidebar position, squeezing webpage, tab title, dark mode, etc. The extension is straightforward to begin using and the action of switching tabs, closing, or opening new tabs is actually faster compared with other extensions.

-But there are few downsides too.
+But there are a few downsides too.
 The most notable one is that it does not work in the Chrome Web Store, new tab page, and other pages like history and settings.

 - Looks similar to the vertical tabs on Edge